The Welcome Center at the Otto Labyrinth Park

 Friday evenings, 6-8 pm, September 25 and October 30.

-Gatherings are held rain or shine.
+Gatherings are Free to the public and held rain or shine.
 The Welcome Center opens at 1 pm and stays open before and after the Gathering.
+Your tax deductible donations to the Foundation for Well Beng.org help us maintain the Parka and provide these services!

 The Otto Labyrinth was opened to the public as a non profit Park in 1998.
 Our first Gathering had 3 people.
 In the 18 years since opening, we have hosted over 130 Gatherings.
 Some have been small groups of 5-10 people, others have been large groups of over 50 people.
 Like a meditation, the heart of each Gathering is Connection - connecting to Nature, the Elementals, Universal Energy, and Our inner Selves and to Each Other.